 For any questions regarding Undergraduate Medical Education please contact Catie Hannaford via email at: Catie.Hannaford@kingstonhsc.ca

 If you wish to submit a vacation request the information and application form can be found here.

-All requests for scheduling days off must be submitted to the Program Coordinator (Catie.Hannaford@kingstonhsc.ca) at least 14 days before the start of the block in order to be considered
+All requests for scheduling days off must be submitted to the Program Assistant (Catie.Hannaford@kingstonhsc.ca) at least 14 days before the start of the block in order to be considered

 Schedules will be posted to Elentra 1 week prior to the start of the rotation.